Ortus-Solutions/commandbox-tests/README.md

 [Test Files](client-cert-auth)

-Test the basic legacy behavior of starting a single site server with client cert auth and an auth predicate configured
+Test the basic legacy behavior of starting a single site server with client cert auth and an auth predicate configured.
+You will need to install the client cert [certs\localtestclientcert.cer](certs\localtestclientcert.cer) into your computer's personal key store so your browser will prompt you to choose it when visiting the site.

 ### Matrix